QuarkNerd/blog/ceberhardt/_posts/2015-06-01-yahoo-finance-chart.md

 ## Conclusions

-In this blog post you've seen how d3fc components can be assembled, configured and decorated to recreate a relatively complex financial chart.
-Although it is not complete yet!
+In this blog post you've seen how d3fc components can be assembled, configured and decorated to recreate a relatively complex financial chart, although it is not complete yet!

 In the second blog post in this series I'll show how d3fc legend and crosshair components can be added to provide some interactivity, and how to create a custom discontinuity provider!